A tilt switch is an inclinometer (electronic spirit level sensor) with a switching output at a pre-defined tilt angle.

 DIS Tilt switch has either PNP or NPN output, the connection of the load depends on the output type.

-When a switch point is defined, the sensor can switch between conducting and non-conducting by tilting at different positions.
+Figure 2. connection diagram example of NPN switch When a switch point is defined, the sensor can switch between conducting and non-conducting by tilting at different positions.
+Figure 3. output diagram

 **In case the sensor is defect, or cable is broken, the sensor is in non-conducting mode, which is "critical".